in-the-keyhole/khs-guitar-tuner-mobile/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+This app is a mobile app version of the Keyhole Software Guitar Tuner found at http://www.khsguitartuner.com/ Using React Native, this app can run on both IOS and Android phones.
+It pulls the tunings from the websites server and displays them on the app to be played.

+Below are the instructions to run this app on a local machine.

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents